XtraDB/InnoDB Storage Formats

 The new row size limit is 65,535 bytes.

 With Dynamic (and Compressed) storage format, BLOB and TEXT columns are stored differently from Compact.
 If the values cannot be entirely contained in the row page, only a pointer to a dedicated page is stored.
+Only values longer than 40 bytes are considered for external page storage.
 Each external page contains part of the data and a pointer to the next page, if any.
 Pointers are 20 bytes.
 This allows storing a high number of BLOB or TEXT columns in a table.

 The compressed format results in the smallest data size in most cases.
 It can only be used with the newer Barracuda file format, and requires tables and indexes to be stored in their own tablespaces, so can only be enabled if the system variables innodb_file_per_table=1 and innodb_file_format=barracuda.
 It is also recommended to set innodb_strict_mode when using this format.

 Using the compressed format also reduces the default KEY_BLOCK_SIZE.
 If KEY_BLOCK_SIZE is ommitted from the CREATE TABLE or ALTER TABLE statement, it will default to 8KB - usually it is 16 (see innodb_page_size).
 It is also possible to set KEY_BLOCK_SIZE to 1KB, 2KB, 4KB or 16KB.
 Setting to 16, the regular size, will usually result in minimal compression unless there are many long BLOB, TEXT or VARCHAR columns.

 MariaDB 10.1 permits innodb_page_size to be set to 32k and 64k, based on a request for a larger size to permit more blob fields, but compressed tables can still only be 16k or less.
 Increasing the size for compressed tables will be revisited at a later stage.